 Overview of the Chakras

 The chakras are seven energy centers in the body that affect our physical, emotional, mental, and spiritual well-being.
 When the chakras are blocked or inactive, imbalances occur, energy is low, and we suffer from different ailments physically and mentally.
-Awakening these energy centers through gentle postures and meditation can help us bring peace, clarity, positive energy and balance into our lives.
+Awakening these energy centers through asana and meditation can help us bring peace, clarity, positive energy and balance into our lives.

 Root Chakra Basics

-The root chakra is the first of the seven chakras and is located near the base of the spine, as indicated in the red dot in the image above.
+The root chakra is the first of the seven major chakras and is located near the base of the spine, as indicated in the red dot in the image above.
 It is the seat of our most basic survival needs.
 These needs can be physical, such as food, clothing, shelter, or mental, such as our feeling stable, grounded and secure in who we are.
-Awakening the root chakra lays the foundation for working on the rest of the chakras.
-Just like with a house, a firm foundation must be laid before we can build the rest of the structure.
+Awakening the root chakra lays the foundation for working with the rest of the chakras.
+Just like building a house, a firm foundation must be laid before we can build the rest of the structure.

 When the root chakra is out of balance, we have a tendency toward fear, anger and resentment.
 We may feel like a victim of what life throws at us.
-We also may physically suffer from digestive issues, joint pain, and other skeletal issues.
+We also may physically suffer from digestive issues, joint pain, and skeletal issues.
 We feel disconnected from our physical body and from our true self.